Enough: George Floyd's biracial cousin finds her place in the fight for racial justice

 “I just had a feeling in my heart that I couldn’t handle,” Shayla said.
 “If anybody would be able to understand it would be them.”

-She and her half-brother Sean, who also lives in Washington, made the 20-hour drive to South Dakota the next day, as they waited for details about Floyd’s funeral services.
+She and Sean, who also lives in Washington, made the 20-hour drive to South Dakota the next day, as they waited for details about Floyd’s funeral services.

 Shayla kept in touch with her mom as she drove across the Plains.